Sam-superlab/Sam-superlab.github.io/hobbies.md

 ---

 # Hobbies

-## Workshop

-## Past Hobbies

-## My Cat

 ## Basketball

 I have played Basketball for about 12 years and I am now the captain and the coach of my school basketball team.
 I delve into basketball because it is fantastic when the ball just goes into the basket.
-This is the link to the basketball team: [Basketball team](https://github.com/Sam-superlab/Sam-superlab.github.io/blob/main/file/Basketball%20Team/Basketball%20Team.md)
+This is the link to the basketball team: [Basketball team](https://Sam-superlab.github.io/blob/main/file/Basketball-Team/Basketball-Team.md)

 ## Workouts